blkluv/polycloud/README.md

 ## Description

-Polycloud v2 is a decentralized storage platform built using Web3 technologies.
+LUV NFT Cloud is a decentralized storage platform built using Web3 technologies.
 It allows users to securely upload files and store them on IPFS/Filecoin while maintaining full control and privacy.

 ## Features